dilshankarunarathne/docker-notes/README.md

 image we just pulled.
 We can run it with `docker run` command as usual.

-# Linux
+# Linux Containers

 Docker is built on basic Linux concepts.
+We must be familiar with Linux commands to easily use Docker.

 [Ubuntu - DockerHub](https://hub.docker.com/_/ubuntu): This image is built from official rootfs tarballs provided by Canonical.
 The ubuntu:latest tag points to the "latest LTS", since that's the version recommended for general use.
 The ubuntu:rolling tag points to the latest release (regardless of LTS status).